-Solid MIG wire has to be welded with shielding gas.
-This means having a high pressure tank of gas connected to a regulator or flow meter with a hose running into the MIG welder.
+You weld solid MIG wire with shielding gas.
+This means you’ve a high pressure tank of gas.
+That tank you connect to a regulator or flow meter.
+And then you’ve a hose running into the MIG welder.

 This means your welding machine needs to be capable of connecting to a separate tank of shielding gas.